 Work-related stress (WRS) is “the adverse reaction people have to excessive pressures or other types of demand placed on them at work” (HSE, 2007).
-In 2015/16, stress accounted for 37% of all work-related ill health cases and 45% of all working days lost due to ill health (Labour Force Survey, 2016).
+In 2017/18, stress, depression and anxiety accounted for 44% of all work-related ill health cases and 57% of all working days lost due to ill health: On average, each case lost 25.8 working days in the year.
+(Labour Force Survey, 2018).
 Consequently, the reduction of WRS is now firmly on the Health and Safety Executive agenda, as indicated within their strategy, ‘Helping Britain Work Well’ (HSE, 2016), and their recent Stress Summit.

 What causes WRS?

-According to THOR-GP (the General Practitioners’ research network), the main work activities reported by patients as causing work-related stress (depression and anxiety) are; workload pressures (37%), interpersonal relationships (23%) and change (12%).
+According to THOR-GP (the General Practitioners’ research network), the main work activities reported by patients as causing work-related stress (depression and anxiety) are: workload pressures, including tight deadlines (37%); interpersonal relationships, i.e., lack of managerial support or violence, threats or bullying (23%); and change (12%).

 So what is the Law in relation to WRS?

 Both statutory and common law consider WRS, with the latter fast evolving as individual cases set precedent.
 At their heart, lies the employer’s duty:

 1. ‘To identify significant and foreseeable risks to employee health’, and